Eastern Christian High School

-Eastern Christian High School (ECHS) is a private Christian high school located in North Haledon, in Passaic County, New Jersey, United States.
+Eastern Christian High School (ECHS) is a private Christian high school located in North Haledon, in Passaic County, in the U.S. state of New Jersey.
 The high school is a part of the Eastern Christian School Association which also has a middle school (ECMS) in Wyckoff, and an elementary school (ECES) and preschool in Midland Park.
 ECHS is home to students from middle and northern NJ as well as southern NY.
 ECHS also offers a one to four year middle and high school program for F-1 Visa Students.

-ECHS currently has 300 enrolled students and 33.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11:1.
-Eastern Christian's total student body is comprised of 909 students.
-The school's student body is 57% White, 15% Asian, 13% Hispanic or Latino, 8% Black and 7% Multiracial.
+As of the 2021–22 school year, the school had an enrollment of 292 students and 27.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
+The school's student body was 51.4% (150) White, 20.9% (61) Asian, 11.3% (33) Hispanic, 9.9% (29) Black and 6.5% (19) two or more races.

 Academics

 Eastern Christian follows a program called "Faith in Action" in which every student in the high school is required to complete a certain amount of volunteer hours in order to get their high school diploma.

 ECHS offers seven different Humanities and STEM Fields concentrations.
 Just like a college major, these concentrations allow students to identify their budding interests and talents, then develop skills in a focus area.

 Project Acceleration is a set of courses designated for dual credit, which allow a student to receive both high school credit toward a diploma and also college credit from a specified institution.
 Eastern Christian High School has dual credit courses which are offered in an online format and also dual credit courses which are offered in our classrooms in partnership with Seton Hall University in our Project Acceleration program.
 Upon completion of a course, the student may receive credits on a college transcript.

 For Academic Support, ECHS aspires to help students with academic subject areas study skills, and self-advocacy delivered in three ways: